flipperdevices/webdfu/README.md

 WebDFU — driver for working with DFU and DfuseDriver in a browser over [Web USB](https://wicg.github.io/webusb/) or [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/).

 - Reading and writing the current device firmware by [DFU 1.1](https://www.usb.org/sites/default/files/DFU_1.1.pdf)
-- [ST DfuSe](http://dfu-util.sourceforge.net/dfuse.html) download and upload firmware
+- [ST DfuSe](http://dfu-util.sourceforge.net/dfuse.html) read and write firmware
 - Switching from the runtime configuration to the DFU bootloader (DFU detach)

 ## Install